 - The language of the trust agreement does matter.
 If you need nursing home care or home care, you should be aware that state and federal Medicaid laws have strict requirements related to trusts.
 If a trust does not meet regulatory standards it could become vulnerable in determining Medicaid eligibility.

 Note: You may also be interested in our articles on Undue Influence of wills and Steps to contesting a will.

 Giving up control of assets you built up over a lifetime is a decision that requires careful deliberation.
 You need to evaluate the purpose for which you are making the irrevocable trust and, in addition, consider the tax benefit the decision might have.

 - Trusts for minors: Many people leave their money to grandchildren or children in a trust.
 They do this as part of an estate plan.
-The purpose of this irrevocable trust is to ensure that the money is there for when that beneficiary, i.e., children or grandchildren, become old enough to be able to manage it on their own.
-Sometimes it is established that the money will be given to them once they reach a milestone in life such as finishing school, college or until they get married.
+The purpose of this irrevocable trust is to ensure that the money is there for when that beneficiary, i.e., children or grandchildren, becomes old enough to be able to manage it on their own.
+Sometimes it is established that the money will be given to them once they reach a milestone in life such as finishing school, college, or until they get married.

 - Special Needs Trusts: This type of trust is used when you want to leave property, money or secure a certain financial situation for a person with special needs.
 Many people with special needs receive government assistance and when they suddenly inherit money, they may not qualify for government assistance.
 The irrevocable special needs trust becomes relevant to protect those individuals’ government benefits.

 - Marital trusts: Some married couples include trusts in their wills for the benefit of the spouse.
 There are two reasons for this.
 First, taxes, as tax exemptions can be taken advantage of.
 Second, for property protection.